 If you have big hands, then a heavier and thicker pen will be your best option.
 Look at this Woodmark Edward Fountain Pen.
 Its barrel diameter is 15mm thick.

 If you have small hands, then you need a lighter and less bulky fountain pen.
-Look at this Cross Classic Century Black Fountain Pen.
+Look at this Waterman Hemisphere Fountain Pen.
 Its barrel diameter is only 9mm thick.

 Your Writing Speed

 Fast writers will appreciate a lightweight fountain pen; one that will allow them to glide along the paper's lines while writing.

 Also consider trying a quick drying fountain pen ink so you don't smear your pen writing as you go.

 If you're a slow and deliberate writer, you might find yourself gripping your pen too tight.
 This will lead to muscle fatigue, and you might also tear through your paper.
 To remedy this, use a fountain pen with a bit more heft to it.

 |Further Reading: How Do You Write Neatly and Fast?: 4 Key Tips

 Western alphabets, like that of the English language, tend to have simple shapes.
 Take the letter 'i' and 'a', for instance.
 These simple shapes allow writers' hands to slide over the paper continuously while writing.